 Volume Sliders - Use the volume slider to mix and make temporary adjustments to the volume of the sample you are playing.
-You can use these sliders like you use the line faders or up faders on your DJ mixer, fading from full volume right through to completely silent.
+These sliders act like your mixer's, fading from full volume right through to completely silent.

 Gain Knobs - In addition to the volume slider there is an additional gain knob for each slot.
 These allow you to fine tune the maximum gain volume of the loaded sample.
 The gain adjustment will also be written to the track's ID3 tag, meaning that it will be the same everytime you load it.